wadmp/wadmp.github.io/src/gen3/explanations/wadmp-ports/README.md

 # WADMP Ports / Addresses

-This section provides a list of addresses and ports that the **customer needs to whitelist** in his firewall.
+This section provides a list of addresses and ports the **customer needs to whitelist** in his firewall.

 :::warning  Caution: